CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo4-getobjectsize2-method.md

 ms.assetid: 4a3e43ed-3ee3-4395-ab14-f78b903be13e
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: f72984da8f75eec35517da6ec1f8a73bc96c4609
+ms.openlocfilehash: fdfba34f35e40b2a50dbc4edc5b6b6c45f17194f
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67780816"
+ms.locfileid: "74442869"
 ---
 # <a name="icorprofilerinfo4getobjectsize2-method"></a>ICorProfilerInfo4::GetObjectSize2, méthode
-Retourne la taille d’un objet spécifié.
-Remplace le [ICorProfilerInfo::GetObjectSize](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-getobjectsize-method.md) méthode en signalant les tailles des objets supérieurs à ce qui peut être exprimé dans un `ULONG`.
+Returns the size of a specified object.
+Replaces the [ICorProfilerInfo::GetObjectSize](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-getobjectsize-method.md) method by reporting sizes of objects that are larger than what can be expressed in a `ULONG`.

 ## <a name="syntax"></a>Syntaxe